Take a Lesson with Us and Receive 50% off all our Tamarindo Surfboard Rentals for the Rest of Your Vacation!

 All boards are inspected before and after rental.

-The shortboard is the most common type of surfboard used by experienced and professional surfers around the world for high performance surfing.
+The shortboard is the most common type of our Tamarindo surf rental used by experienced and professional surfers around the world for high performance surfing.
 Shortboards are usually between 5’11” and 6’5 and usually have a pointed nose and squash tail design.
 The reason professionals love to ride a shortboard is because it allows for easy maneuverability and quick response.